dakuglin/front-end-study-guide/README.md

 How does react work -
 * React works by creating a virtual DOM
 * When state changes in a component, react identifies what has changed in the virtual DOM, next react updates the DOM with the changes
+* React uses snapshots of its own DOM to optimize updating only specific parts of the actual DOM

+JSX -
+* Syntactic extension of JavaScript, can write JS directly within JSX
+* Allows you to write HTML directly within JavaScript
+* JSX is similar to HTML, with a few key differences
+* JavaScript code within curly braces: { 'this is treated as JavaScript code' }
+* JSX is not valid JavaScript so code must be compiled into JavaScript
+* Note nested JSX must return a single element (one parent element to wrap all of the other levels of nested elements)

 What is virtual DOM -
 * Memory representation of the real DOM